 Promoting the use of folding bikes is an excellent alternative for enhancing onboard vehicle service while preserving onboard capacity for full-sized bikes.
-Agencies should allow folding bikes onboard vehicles whenever possible, and require them to remain in the folded position and with the user at all times.
+Agencies should allow folding bikes onboard vehicles whenever possible and require them to remain in the folded position and with the user at all times.
 Geographies with extreme weather conditions (heavy snow, excessive rain) or hilly terrain may see higher numbers of fat bikes.
 Wider tires may not fit into standard onboard vehicle racks (both bus and rail), and longer frames take up additional space in transit vehicles.
 E-bikes, while often similar to standard bicycle dimensions, are significantly heavier because of additional mechanical components and the rechargeable battery.
-Battery removal may be necessary for these bikes to meet rack weight requirements with batteries removed from the frame during transit.
+Battery removal may be necessary for these bikes to meet rack weight requirements.